Xt-X/Project-of-Kineis/README.md

 `requests` is used to make rest request to Airvantage, and `zeep` to make SOAP request to Argos.

+Then you can `cd` to Server folder and do :

+	python manage.py runserver 8000

+The server is now hosted on http://localhost:8000/index .

 # Formatting of satellite data